 As in Section 4.2.2, we observe that the concatenation, in the definition of visit just above, matches the concatenation of stack frames in the specification of control in Section 2.2.
-One can therefore write the function above in direct style, using control and prompt.
+One can therefore write the above function in direct style, using control and prompt.
+However, the solution requires a change of representation of the intermediate answer type of delimited continuations, i.e., the output queue, from tree list to tree list int in order to unify the type int of the threaded index and the type tree list of the computation.